Kolten Wong Player Props: Mariners vs. Angels

 - Wong is batting .153 with three doubles and 12 walks.

-- Wong has picked up a hit in 13 of 39 games this season, with multiple hits four times.
+- Wong has picked up a hit in 13 of 39 games this year, with multiple hits four times.

 - Wong has driven in a run in six games this year (15.4%), including two games with multiple runs batted in.